-For biophysical scientists, traditional training does not often include space nor resources for building awareness of power imbalances, and it will therefore take time and effort.
+For biophysical scientists, traditional training does not often include space nor resources for building awareness of power imbalances, and it will likely require self-guided reflection.
 Actively questioning why certain groups seem over- or under-represented in agricultural language or contexts you encounter is a powerful starting point, and the matrix of domination can aid in parsing out the various drivers involved.
-Once the foundation of awareness has been built, as scientists it is important to reflect on our roles in passively endorsing, or challenging inequities.
-To help agricultural researchers envision how their work may integrate into a larger effort to rebalance power in one or more domains, we present three research activities with attendant examples of positive experiences: serving the margins, leveraging science, and expanding the concept of scientific measurements.
+Once the foundation of awareness has been built, as scientists, it is important to reflect on our roles in passively endorsing or challenging inequities.
+To help agricultural researchers envision how their work may integrate into a larger effort to rebalance power in one or more domains, we present three research activities with attendant examples of positive outcomes: serving the margins, leveraging science, and expanding the concept of scientific measurements.

 2.1 Serving the margins

 In agricultural production, exclusion can occur due to individual characteristics (e.g., Table 2) as well as farm-level features (e.g., production system, degree of farm mechanization).
 This systemic and/or cultural exclusion often translates to omission from agricultural research activities27,40.
 One method for addressing this power inequity is to conduct research with institutionally excluded groups.
 Beyond the direct benefits, this also leverages a researcher’s hegemonic power to culturally label the needs, experiences, and knowledge of the marginalized as equally valuable41.
 It can also inspire solutions that benefit everyone.
 For example, in 1987 a group of farmers formed Practical Farmers of Iowa42 (hereafter referred to as Practical Farmers) as a peer-to-peer learning community43, partially in response to being excluded by the Land Grant’s extension systems44.
 By listening to these farmers, a researcher was inspired to study low-input systems, implementing a trial that became an influential, long-term crop diversification experiment45.
-Researcher participation in the Women, Food and Agricultural Network46 similarly inspired scientifically insightful activities with women landowners38,39.
-More recently, Latino farmers in the Midwest have little institutional support, and Practical Farmers launched a Latino Engagement program (Supplemental Information)47.
+Researcher participation in the Women, Food and Agricultural Network46 similarly inspired novel research activities with women landowners38,39.
+More recently, Latino farmers in the Midwest have little institutional support, and Practical Farmers launched a Latino Engagement program (Supplemental Information) that inspired researchers to explore ‘Tree-Range poultry’47.
 These are select examples, and in US agriculture excluded groups may take many forms, including but not limited to minority, tenant, queer, or immigrant farmers; or organic, low-input, small, diversified, or low-mechanization farms.
-Seeking to support and serve such groups is therefore a potentially impactful research activity that supports rebalancing of power.
+Seeking to support, serve, and listen to such groups is therefore a potentially impactful avenue for rebalancing power.

 2.2 Leveraging science